Dr. Atmika Paudel says... The information provided about these specific herbs in Candidate for yeast and possible side effects is medically correct.

 Candidate for yeast infections is an excellent product and I highly recommend it for intestinal yeast and yeast infections on the skin.
 If you experience die-off reactions when taking it just drop the dose some so you can stand it and as the die-off gets better raise the dose back up.

-Any questions about Candidate for yeast infections please contact me through the contact page of this website.
+Any questions about Candidate for yeast infections please contact us through the contact page of this website or see your doctor.

 Copyright © 2003 - 2023.
 All Rights Reserved under USC Title 17.Do not copy